A-DeBee/alx-pre_course/README.md

 My second readme
-Training to ba an SE
+How to be up to date in git